JustinGuedes/inswifted-addons/README.md

 ### Tabs

 Provides a modular tab view which allows providing multiple `TabProvider`s to the `InTabView`.
 More information coming soon.

+### Config

+Allows the app to load config from property lists, etc.

 ## License